Peyton Manning: Personal life

 Manning, along with his father Archie, co-authored a book titled Manning: A Father, His Sons, and a Football Legacy, which was released in 2000.
 The book covers Archie's and Cooper's lives and careers, and Manning's life and career up to the time that the book was released, and examines football from both Archie's and Manning's points-of-view.
 Manning wrote about Jamie Ann Naughright, who accused him of sexual harassment, stating that she had a "vulgar mouth."
 He described his conduct toward her as "crude, maybe, but harmless."
-Naughright sued for defamation, resulting in an undisclosed settlement in 2003 and a court order imposed on both Manning and Naughright from ever talking about the settlement or each other again.
+Naughright sued for defamation, resulting in an undisclosed settlement in 2003 and a court order imposing a condition on both Manning and Naughright preventing them from ever talking about the settlement or each other again.

 Mark Kiszla, a sports columnist for the Denver Post, in a column about Manning's future plans, said that Manning's net worth "is estimated to be in excess of $150 million" and "That's not enough money to buy an NFL franchise by himself, although an ownership group that included Manning as president with a financial stake in the team would be led by a brilliant football mind."
 He has donated over $8,000 to Republican politicians, among them Fred Thompson, Bob Corker, and former President George W. Bush.
 During the 2016 presidential race, Manning contributed to the campaign of Jeb Bush.
 On October 26, 2012, Manning bought 21 Papa John's Pizza stores, all in Colorado.
 He sold his shares of the stores in February 2018.

-During his professional career, Manning earned the nickname, "The Sheriff".
-The nickname had its origin traced to a Monday Night Football broadcast in 2009 when analyst Jon Gruden described Manning's ability to use of audibles at the line of scrimmage on the road.
+During his professional career, Manning earned the nickname, "the Sheriff".
+The nickname had its origin traced to a Monday Night Football broadcast in 2009 when analyst Jon Gruden described Manning's ability to use audibles at the line of scrimmage on the road.

 In honor of Manning, the University of Tennessee offers a Peyton Manning Scholarship to incoming freshmen.